GreensfingeExperiment/.github/profile/README.md

 To participate in this experiment, the following prerequisites are recommended:

-1. Proficiency in Java programming (version 11 or above), including familiarity with annotations.
+1. A basic, understanding of Java (version 11 or above) is sufficient for participation, but familiarity with annotations is recommended.
-2. Knowledge of the MVC (Model-View-Controller) design pattern and SOLID principles is highly beneficial.

 ---

 ## B) Settings